OUGC is 75.

 in 1951 at Kidlington, before moving to Weston on the Green in 1956.

-Then in the early 1980's the 'University' and 'City' separated and
+Then in the early 1980's the 'Town' and 'Gown' separated and Oxford

-Oxford University Gliding Club moved to RAF Bicester where we still
+University Gliding Club moved to RAF Bicester where we still reside

 OUGC Pre- Solo Student Training Scheme bursary.